 Car sickness is a type of motion sickness.
-Motion sickness occurs when the brain receives conflicting information from the motion-sensing parts of the body — the inner ears, eyes and nerves in the extremities.
+Motion sickness occurs when the brain receives conflicting information from the inner ears, eyes and nerves in the extremities.

 It's not clear why car sickness affects some children more than others.
 While the problem doesn't seem to affect most infants and toddlers, children ages 2 to 12 are particularly susceptible.

 To prevent car sickness in children, you might: